isabella232/openpass.eclipse.org/content/about/contact.md

 For more information, contact or subscribe to the [public WG mailing list](https://dev.eclipse.org/mailman/listinfo/openpass-wg).

-For addressing especially developers of OpenPASS, contact or subscribe to the [developer mailing list](https://dev.eclipse.org/mailman/listinfo/simopenpass-dev).
+For addressing especially developers of openPASS, contact or subscribe to the [developer mailing list](https://dev.eclipse.org/mailman/listinfo/simopenpass-dev).

 **For the Eclipse Foundation:**